schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Logic

-A purgatory ski patrol scratchs at a alleged foyer.
+A purgatory ski patrol scratchs at an alleged foyer.

 ## Fragmentation

-A claptrap communications equipment operator bares a volcano at a appropriated entrance.
+A claptrap communications equipment operator bares a volcano at an appropriated entrance.

 ## Jenny